robertklep/name.klep.sonoff/APPSTORE.md

 * Sonoff Slampher (original firmware)
 * Sonoff RF Bridge (Sonoff-Tasmota)

 Support for features besides switching the device on/off (i.e. timers, temperature/humidity/power sensors) is limited.

-The only additional feature, only tested on the RF Bridge, is sending and receiving RF codes.
+For the Sonoff RF Bridge running the Sonoff-Tasmota firmware, sending and receiving 433Mhz codes is supported.

 ### Issues